dotnet/csharplang/spec/documentation-comments.md

 Although developers are free to create their own set of tags, a recommended set is defined in §D.3.
 Some of the recommended tags have special meanings:

--   The &lt;param&gt; tag is used to describe parameters.
+-   The `<param>` tag is used to describe parameters.
 If such a tag is used, the documentation generator must verify that the specified parameter exists and that all parameters are described in documentation comments.
 If such verification fails, the documentation generator issues a warning.

 -   The cref attribute can be attached to any tag to provide a reference to a code element.
 The documentation generator must verify that this code element exists.
 If the verification fails, the documentation generator issues a warning.
 When looking for a name described in a cref attribute, the documentation generator must respect namespace visibility according to using statements appearing within the source code.
-For code elements that are generic, the normal generic syntax (e.g.; “List&lt;T&gt;”) cannot be used because it produces invalid XML.
-Braces can be used instead of brackets (e.g.; “List{T}”), or the XML escape syntax can be used (e.g.; “List&lt;T&gt;”).
+For code elements that are generic, the normal generic syntax (e.g.; “List`<T>`”) cannot be used because it produces invalid XML.
+Braces can be used instead of brackets (e.g.; “List{T}”), or the XML escape syntax can be used (e.g.; “List`<T>`”).

--   The &lt;summary&gt; tag is intended to be used by a documentation viewer to display additional information about a type or member.
+-   The `<summary>` tag is intended to be used by a documentation viewer to display additional information about a type or member.

--   The &lt;include&gt; tag includes information from an external XML file.
+-   The `<include>` tag includes information from an external XML file.

 Note carefully that the documentation file does not provide full information about the type and members (for example, it does not contain any type information).
 To get such information about a type or member, the documentation file must be used in conjunction with reflection on the type or member.